Thornham Parva, Suffok, St Mary's Church & Medieval Retable

 Under the retable, lining the east wall of the chancel, are beautifully carved panels from a 17th century pulpit, replaced with the present pulpit in a 19th century restoration.
 Above the retable is the large east window, with fragments of medieval glass in the top section.

 Of course there is much more to St Mary's than the retable, and even if it did not exist it would still be worth visiting the church, even if just to enjoy the leafy setting.
-It is no wonder that St Mary's is so peaceful, for there is no road access, just a footpath beside the drive to Church Farm.
-Even then you have to keep your wits about you or you will go straight past the unobtrusive footpath without noticing it.
-I drove past it twice before I realised where the footpath began.
+It is no wonder that St Mary's is so peaceful, for it is completely surrounded by fields.

 The isolation is emphasised in the fact that St Mary's has no electric lights and the only illumination is by oil lamps.